-Again, Nielsen provides a good definition of this subject:
+Again, Nielsen provides a good definition for us:

 There are many methods for studying usability, but the most basic and useful is user testing, which has 3 components: